anushtup-nandy/Transformer-based-MPC-for-7DoF-Robotic-Arm/README.md

 ## Abstract

 This repository implements and evaluates transformer-based predictive models for Model Predictive Control (MPC) of a 7-DOF KUKA LBR iiwa robotic manipulator.
-We compare a baseline feed-forward Deep Neural Network (DNN) against a novel Transformer architecture with multi-head self-attention for capturing temporal dependencies in robot dynamics.
+We compare a baseline feed-forward Deep Neural Network (DNN) and a Long Short-Term Memory (LSTM) network against a novel Transformer architecture with multi-head self-attention for capturing temporal dependencies in robot dynamics.
 Experimental results demonstrate that incorporating temporal context through the Transformer architecture yields a **97.46% reduction in mean squared tracking error** compared to the memoryless baseline.

 ## Table of Contents